 - So does a fifth person.

-- Fourth person returns with a hammer and crowbar.
+- Fourth person disappears and returns with a hammer and crowbar.

 - Exit the site.